-The SS Satara is a large wreck with a lot to see however because of the depth, its greatest suited to technical divers who could have longer backside occasions.
+The SS Satara is a large wreck with lots to see however because of the depth, its greatest suited to technical divers who may have longer backside occasions.
 The currents that sweep over the wreck might be robust however deliver with them the prospect to see gray nurse sharks and black cod.

 Are you feeling impressed to discover a few of Australia’s most well-known ship wrecks?
 Begin your Wreck Diver course online with PADI eLearning and locate a PADI dive shop to start out exploring these wrecks.
 You gained’t be dissatisfied!